 - Drill Gamma Software

-The downhole probe assembly consists of an orientation Sensor shock mounted in a 1.75” diameter by 29” long pressure barrel.
+The downhole probe assembly consists of a Model 750WL Orientation Sensor shock mounted in a 1.75” diameter by 29” long pressure barrel.

-The top end unit provides power for the downhole probe and displays the measured orientation angles, the temperature compensated accelerometer and magnetometer sensor outputs, downhole voltage, current draw, and temperature.
+power for the downhole probe.
+In addition, the unit displays the measured orientation angles and the temperature compensated accelerometer and magnetometer sensor outputs.
+Downhole voltage, current draw and temperature are also displayed.
+The unit has a switch to zero the toolface angle at the surface before starting drilling or logging operations.
 During operation, toolface and inclination averaging can be used to dampen vibration noise due to drilling.
 This enables accurate orientation data to be obtained while continuing to drill.

-Drill gamma software enables a laptop computer to display the downhole orientation and sensor data.
+Drill Gamma software is typically run on a laptop computer connected to the Top End Unit.
+The software displays all of the downhole orientation and sensor data.
 In addition, the software captures and saves data to logging files.
 These logging files store all of the downhole data together with depth information, which is typically entered manually.